vincenttermaat/azure-landing-zone/_posts/2025-01-26-cloudnativesecurity.md

 ## 2. Enable Bicep extensibility

-Add a `bicepconfig.json` that includes enablement of [Bicep extensibility](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-extension) and use of [Azure MS Graph API](https://learn.microsoft.com/en-us/graph/templates/overview-bicep-templates-for-graph) that is used to communicate with Entra ID.
+Add a `bicepconfig.json` that includes enablement of [Bicep extensibility](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-extension) and use of [Microsoft Graph API](https://learn.microsoft.com/en-us/graph/templates/overview-bicep-templates-for-graph) that is used to communicate with Entra ID.

 ```json
 {